-The size of the match officials' dressing room must be a minimum of 6 square metres excluding the toilet and shower areas.
+The size of the match officials' dressing room must be a minimum of 4 square metres, excluding shower and toilet areas.
+When new dressing rooms are being constructed the match officials' room should be a minimum of 6 square metres in size, excluding shower and toilet areas.

-The match officials' dressing room must have:-
+Each match officials' dressing room must have the following:

-At least one shower, one wash basin (both with hot and cold running water)
+At least 1 shower and 1 wash basin (both with hot and cold running water)